Modern Architecture in the U.S.

 Santa Barbara - Charles Moore considered the 1929 Santa Barbara County Courthouse "the finest 20th century example of public architecture in the United States".
 Charlie was indeed correct.

-Santa Paula - In 2003 a memorial was finally dedicated to one of America's worst (and unfortunately forgotten) man-made disasters, the 1928 collapse of the St. Francis Dam.
+Santa Paula - In 2003 a memorial sculpture was dedicated to one of America's worst (and unfortunately forgotten) man-made disasters, the 1928 collapse of the St. Francis Dam.
+Fundraising plans are now underway for a larger national memorial.

 Stanford - The Hanna "Honeycomb" House by Frank Lloyd Wright.
 Seriously damaged from the 1989 Loma Prieta Earthquake, but now reopened.